 Outside of Bandol (blended red styles are also made in the appellation), it is a rare privilege to taste a 100% Mourvèdre wine produced in France.
 While such wines are typical in eastern Spain, growers in the Languedoc-Roussillon and Rhone believe that Mourvèdre is a blending grape, adding body, alcohol, and spicy/gamey characteristics.

 Nevertheless, there is much to admire in the grape.
 Full-bodied and packed full of flavor, a good Mourvèdre grabs your attention and refuses to let go.
 Aromas of blackberries, plum, and gamey notes typically emerge from the glass, supporting a concentrated and deep mid-palate.
 Good examples are underpinned by firm and ripe tannins, allowing the wine to age into graceful maturity.
 With ten years of bottle aging, Bandol becomes positively silky, with beguiling aromas of leather, violets, and tobacco leaf.
-Many Provencal rosè also contains Mourvèdre, typically blended with Grenache and Cinsault.
+Many Provencal rosè also contain Mourvèdre, typically blended with Grenache and Cinsault.

 Mourvèdre’s heartland: Bandol

 The heady, garrigue-scented red wines of Bandol in Provence owe much to the potency of the Mouvedre grape.
 While certain growers are reluctant to market a 100% Mourvèdre cuvèe (unless the vintage is of exceptional quality), the grape typically dominates any red blend made in the appellation.
 There are approximately 1550 hectares under vine, situated inland from the beautiful town of Bandol on pine-covered terraces.
 The terroir is varied and of exceptional quality; red clay soils retain enough moisture in hot vintages, a vital element in producing balanced Mourvèdre wines.
 There are also bands of limestone and stony soils, the latter found in the northeast of the zone.
-The climate is decidedly Mediterranean – the finest sites tend to be south-facing vineyards planted at higher altitudes.
-Such terroir can yield simultaneously opulent and refined wines with a voluptuous mouthfeel and ripe tannins in good years.
-These garrigue and strawberry-scented beauties are magnificent, with grilled meat on a warm evening.
-And yet, Bandol remains a closely guarded secret, only really enjoyed by connoisseurs of the category.
-But this is only to your benefit, as greater hype would translate into higher prices.

 Mourvèdre stages a comeback.